NawafAlzahem/Capstone-Project/README.md

-# Capstone-Project for the implementation of IoT and Embeded Systems using libelium porducts and it's Waspmote IDE
+# Capstone-Project for the implementation of IoT and Embeded Systems using libelium porducts and it's Waspmote IDE and Android Studio Mobile application development for for the usability of biometrics

 Each code is in the respected folder, according to the arduino logic Each code snippet works with the respected libelium mote, i.e., 802.15.4 needs waspmote S! zigbee and wi-fi needs the wi-fi mote pro